catheiwu/TaskPro/README.md

 5) Use this task manager to add, delete, and edit tasks in your upcoming schedule.
 Additional features include creating subtasks within a task and sorting lists of tasks by their priorities or deadlines.
 A display feature allows users to view their list of tasks.

 ## Tesing
-We used gtest to test main.cpp, MainTask.cpp, Task.cpp, and TaskList.cpp
+We used gtest to test main.cpp, MainTask.cpp, Task.cpp, and TaskList.cpp.
+Additionally, we also used CI testing using GitHub Actions.